-Looking after our children's wellbeing is always at the forefront of what we want to achieve.
+Looking after our children's wellbeing is always at the forefront of what we want to achieve from our school vision in with helping the children leave us as RESILIENT members of the community- this includes resilience with their physical health and mental health.
 In our school, we do this in a number of ways: through building relationships with children and their families, providing whole class, small group and individual support and doing all that we can to create an inspiring environment.

-During any period of home-learning, we recognise that looking after wellbeing can be a challenge.
-We will have regular contact with all children and families throughout lockdown, through class meets, our online learning platforms or via phone calls, but if you have any concerns that you wish to discuss, please ensure that you contact us.
-We hope that you will find some of the resources below useful:
+During any period of home-learning, we recognised that looking after wellbeing can be a challenge.
+We had regular contact with all children and families throughout lockdown, through class meets, our online learning platforms or via phone calls.
+If anyone had any concerns they wished to discuss, we asked them to contact us.

 - Health professionals recognise the link between mental and physical wellbeing, so please enjoy a range of exercise together, be this walks with the dog, cycling, playing outside or enjoying online workouts, such as Joe Wicks or Cosmic Yoga (both can be found on Youtube).

 - Mind Ed is a useful website, which offers support and guidance for parents covering a range of areas, from specific support, to general parenting advice.

 - The PDF ('Children's Guide to Corona Virus') is a good explanation for upper Key Stage 2 children.
 Children's guide to Coronavirus

 - We know that getting the balance between work and play can be difficult.
 The Children's Commissioner recommend trying the following activities to keep busy: audiobooks (Amazon offer some free ones), starting a film club by encouraging friends to watch the same film and then discuss it (this could also be a book club using an ebook), improve your art skills using online demos, learn about other places with Google and even Mars with this tool learn a new language, make quizzes for your friends and family to enjoy virtually, write a story like an author, learn a new instrument, play some board games.